simpledotorg/simple-server/doc/arch/016-reporting-schema.md

 We could continue to generate the reporting tables by hand, but place them in a separate database.
 This would greatly alleviate performance problems.
 However, database performance is a secondary concern.
 Furthermore, the proposed approach will still set us up nicely to extract the reporting tables to a separate database in the future if necessary.
+It also defers the effort of setting up a true ETL pipeline to ship data to a different database.

 ### Rollup summary tables